In Meta Spark Studio, patch asset materials are visual shaders created in the Patch Editor then set as a Shader Type for a material in the Inspector.

 They can be saved and reused, which means they’re helpful for quickly creating and reusing visual shaders.

 You can use any patch group with an RGBA Color output as a patch asset material.
-Spark AR Studio also includes a premade patch asset material that can be customized through the Inspector and Patch Editor.
+Meta Spark Studio also includes a premade patch asset material that can be customized through the Inspector and Patch Editor.

 Patch asset materials can have multiple inputs.
 They must always have an RGBA Color output.
 They can also output a vector4 Position to set the vertex position in the material.
 For example, for vertex displacement.